playlogo/Startsida/readme.md

 Frontend:

 - [ ] Mobile friendly
-- [ ] Works offline - Use internet only to update
+- [x] Works offline - Use internet only to update - Service workers!
 - [ ] Groups:
   - [ ] Shows bookmarks with icons and text
   - [ ] Shows actions (ethernet wake, script execution) with icons